harshitrajsinha/go-get-job/README.md

 # GO GET JOB

-A project based on Golang and PostgreSQL that showcase CRUD operations using GraphQL.
+A backend project based on Golang and PostgreSQL that showcase CRUD operations using GraphQL.
 The application uses docker for containerization.

 ## ✨Features